ipums/ipumspy/docs/source/extracts.rst

     'started'

 While IPUMS retains all of a user's extract definitions, after a certain period, the extract data and syntax files are purged from the IPUMS cache.
-Importantly, if an extract's data and syntax files have been purged, the extract is still considered to have been completed, and `extract_status()` will return "complete."
+Importantly, if an extract's data and syntax files have been purged, the extract is still considered to have been completed, and `extract_status()` will return "completed."

 .. code:: python